Kuhame/ScalaProject/README.md

 For the design of the graph data structure, we have followed functional programming principles such as immutability.
 The graph data structure is designed to be immutable, meaning that once a graph is created, it cannot be modified.
 Instead, operations on the graph return a new graph with the desired changes.

-We have also implemented graph algorithms such as DFS, BFS, Topological Sort, Cycle Detection, Floyd Algorithm, and Dijkstra Algorithm.
+We have also implemented graph algorithms such as DFS, BFS, Topological Sort, Cycle Detection and Dijkstra Algorithm.
 These algorithms are commonly used in graph theory and provide useful insights into the structure of a graph.
 For now, theses algorithms have been implemented and tested to work on directed graphs.

 #### Graph Classes and Traits